imazen/imageflow/README.md

 The former (whitespace cropping) doesn't require any dependencies.
 The latter, face rectangle detection may or may not be easily extracted from OpenCV/ccv; this might involve a dependency.
 The data set is also several megabytes, so it justifies a separate assembly anyway.

-## Key low-level, high-performance primitives

-### Color adjustments

-* Convert from arbitrary color space and profile to sRGB
-* sRGB<->Linear functions, on scan-line sets at a time (Operations that do any blending of pixels need to operate in linear).
-* Apply gamma/adjust channels independently
-* Color adjustment matrix application

-### Image analysis

-* Calculate histogram
-* Auto white balance
-* Fast octree quantizer
-* Face detection (cropping heads off selfies to meet an aspect ratio need is uncool). <- tricky to do a compact implementation, data set is heavy.
-* Document type detection (photograph, document, line art, etc).
-This would let us pick the ideal resampling filter and image codec.
-* Detect boundaries (sobel filter, edges inward - can be applied locally with tiny alloc req.s)

-### Operations requiring a matrix transposition

-* Mathematically correct interpolation, with custom interpolation weighting callback.
-Cached weights mean this callback will be invoked only (w x h x scale factor) number of times.
-* Generic convolution kernel applicator, with and without thresholds.
-Size matters; large kernels will drastically affect performance, and this needs to be clearly documented.
-* Rotate 90 degree intervals
-* Performance constant blur (3x box blur approximates gaussian)
-* Performance constant sharpen

-Scale, convolve, rotate 90 degrees, blur, and sharpen - can be all composed and require a single transposition.
-Separately they would require 7.

-### Trivial operations

-* Flip
-* Crop (doesn't require a copy, just stride & pointer adjustment)
-* Create canvas
-* Fill rectangle with solid color
-* Copy (overwrite)
-* Compositing *(ok, not trivial, but easily managed if you lock down color spaces and alpha premultiplication).

-You'll note that affine transform/distort is notably absent.
-Distortion has exponentially bad performance with image size - it's not linear.
-Large convolution kernels have a similar effect.
-Distortion is rarely needed and use should be minimized.

 ## How does one learn image processing?